tungnon/Resources/README.md

 ### Current roadmap
-The project is considered complete.
+The project is considered complete, and is now being maintaind [here](https://github.com/ThanksFeanor/Resources) instead.

 #### Contact
 If you have a feature suggestion/request, find a problem with the existing pages (e.g. typos) or want to contribute to this project, you can contact a Trusted+ user on the r/battlecats Discord server.
-Alternatively, you can contact @ThanksFëanor#3087 or @Waran-Ess#9801 directly.
+Alternatively, you can contact @ThanksFëanor#3087 directly.